TiyraM/resume/README.md

 # resume
-This is a site for displaying my skills an experience in digital marketing.
+This is a site for displaying my skills and experience in digital marketing.
+It's also a place for me to practice my coding as I learn it.